Per IRS Publication 525 Taxable and Nontaxable Income, on page 30:

 Court awards and damages.
 To determine if settlement amounts you receive by compromise or judgment must be included in your income, you must consider the item that the settlement replaces.
 The character of the income as ordinary income or capital gain depends on the nature of the underlying claim.
 Include the following as ordinary income.

 - Compensation for lost wages or lost profits in most cases.

 - Punitive damages, in most cases.
-It does not matter if they relate to a physical injury or physical sickness.
+It doesn't matter if they relate to a physical injury or physical sickness.

-- Amounts received in settlement of pension rights (if you did not contribute to the plan).
+- Amounts received in settlement of pension rights (if you didn't contribute to the plan).

 - Damages for:

 - Back pay and damages for emotional distress received to satisfy a claim under title VII of the Civil Rights Act of 1964.

 - Attorney fees and costs (including contingent fees) where the underlying recovery is included in gross income.